UFCISEMedia/hwcoe-ufl-career-fair/README.md

 ## Changelog

+1.0.3
+- Adds a separate template for the Career Fair landing page to help make parent theme updates smoother.

 1.0.2
 - Modifies Landing Page Module to add optional map link to Company Display with Sort layout
 - Modifies Company Display with Sort template to include display of optional link